Zimbabwean dollar (1980–2009): Value as collectable

-Shortly after the Zimbabwean dollar was discontinued, they were purchased as curiosities, or in quantity as novelty gifts, for example to financial advisers' clients to show why they should invest in diverse assets instead of cash, which loses its value over the long term.
-Later they were purchased as an investment, to sell to collectors, for a significantly better rate of return than most investments.
-In 2022 various denominations were sold on eBay at prices exceeding £100.
+Shortly after the Zimbabwean dollar was discontinued, they were purchased as curiosities, or in quantity as novelty gifts, for example to financial advisers' clients, to show why they should invest in diverse assets instead of cash.
+Later, they were purchased as an investment, to sell to collectors.
+Between 2011 and 2016, the resale value of $100 trillion notes on eBay rose by about 1,500% in pounds sterling, significantly outpacing the FTSE 100, which rose by about 5% in the same period.